MaWe88/CYD-External-Display-for-Bitaxe/README.md

 -**Maintanence Reminder**: reminds you every 30 days to clean the Bitaxe Fans.

 -**Reset Function**: Long-press (10 seconds) on Layouts 1, 2, or 3 to reset all settings and return to configuration portal.

+-**Notification System**: Integrated ntfy.sh push alerts for critical mining events such as device offline, low voltage, or high temperature.

 ---